Get your dental implants completed in one day in our state-of-the-art dental facility.

 - Multidisciplinary care for complex cases

 After any of the minor operations, you can expect to be sore for a few days.
-You might also experience pain and swelling of the gums and face.
+You might also experience slight pain and swelling of the gums and face.
 Take pain medication as instructed by your dentist and use ice to reduce swelling.